crest-cassia/xsub/README.md

 This is a wrapper script to absorb the differences.
 This script is intended to use for OACIS (https://github.com/crest-cassia/oacis).

-Although only torque is currently supported, you can extend this in order to fit your schedulers.
+Although only a few types of schedulers are currently supported, you can extend this in order to fit your schedulers.

 ## Specification